ikluft/LongitudeTZ/docs/cli-notes.md

 The latitude is optional.
 If provided and set to a value in the polar region, it will override the time zone to UTC as East00 in hour-based time zones or Lon000E in degree-based time zones.

+### --type

+    lon-tz --longitude=xxx.xxx --type=hour
+    lon-tz --longitude=xxx.xxx --type=longitude

+optionally sets the type of time zone to longitude or hour.
+The default is hour-wide time zones. --longitude may be abbreviated --lon.

+With --type=hour, time zones are East00 to East12 and West00 to West12.

+With --type=longitude, time zones are Lon000E to Lon180E and Lon000W to Lon180W.

 ### --get

     lon-tz --longitude=xxx.xxx --get=fieldname